 Awful mental health in Metropolitan Fire Brigade blamed on negative work relationships

-A terrible working relationship among firefighters and managers is guilty for Bad mental health in Melbourne’s Metropolitan Fire Brigade (MFB), Deputy Best James Merlino says.
+Deputy Best James Merlino says a terrible working relationship between firefighters and managers is guilty of Bad mental health in Melbourne’s Metropolitan Fire Brigade (MFB).
 An independent evaluation of the MFB by psychologist Dr. Peter Cotton discovered a high tolerance of bad behavior, elements of sexism and bullying, and a lack of screening for alcohol and drug use inside the brigade.

-The MFB changed due to release the document publicly the day past.
-However, the United Firefighters Union (UFU) lodged a utility with the Honest paintings Commission (FWC) to have it suppressed.
+The MFB changed due to the release of the document publicly the day past.
+However, the United Firefighters Union (UFU) lodged a utility with the Honest Paintings Commission (FWC) to have it suppressed.
 An MFB spokesman said the brigade and the UFU were running to resolve the problem at an assembly on the FWC nowadays.

 Mr. Merlino said he would not comment on the document until the FWC method had been completed.
-However, he admitted there was trouble with morale on the brigade for years.
-“Whilst you have got one of these poor dating among management and its staff, it affects the body of workers.
-There is absolute confidence approximately that,” he said. ““This is something that controls desires to mirror on, in addition to the workforce.”
+However, he admitted there was trouble with the brigade’s morale for years.
+“While you have got one of these poor dating among management and its staff, it affects the body of workers.
+There is absolute confidence approximately that,” he said.
+“This is something that controls desires to mirror on, in addition to the workforce.”

 mental health